-Project Location: Generally located north of U.S. 101 bounded by Charleston Road to the north, Stevens Creek to the east, Space Park Way to the south, and Huff Avenue to the west, on portions of the Gateway Master Plan area located at the northwest corner of Shoreline Boulevard and the U.S. 101 northbound on-ramp, and six parcels between San Antonio Road and Marine Way in the P(39) (North Bayshore) Precise on a portion of the Shoreline Amphitheatre parcel (Lot C) north of Amphitheatre Parkway in the PF (Public Facilities) Zoning District (see Figure 1).
+Project Location: Generally located north of U.S. 101 bounded by Charleston Road to the north, Stevens Creek to the east, Space Park Way to the south, and Huff Avenue to the west, on portions of the Gateway Master Plan area located at the northwest corner of Shoreline Boulevard and the U.S. 101 northbound on-ramp, and six parcels between San Antonio Road and Marine Way in the P(39) (North Bayshore) Precise Plan.
+The Master Plan is also located on a portion of the Shoreline Amphitheatre parcel (Lot C) north of Amphitheatre Parkway in the PF (Public Facilities) Zoning District (see Figure 1).